stillmatic/positus/README.md

 positus
 =======

-backend code for posture sensor // http://bit.ly/1iKJ0FJ
+backend code for posture sensor. for more information see http://mycynosure.net/essays/2014/03/positus-a-case-study/ code written through gobetwino, a program that translates serial port input into usable. gobetwino can be found at http://www.mikmo.dk/gobetwino.html